 She was a prizewinner at the Maria Canals international competition in Barcelona, at “Jeunesses musicales” in Bucarest, and five times first prizewinner at Brazilian National Competitions.
 She began her career as a soloist at the age of eleven with the Brazilian Symphony Orchestra, the Rio de Janeiro University Symphony Orchestra and the Piracicaba Symphony Orchestra (Brazil).
 She pursued her soloist career with the National Orchestra of Lyon, the Pays de Savoie Orchestra and the Conservatoire Prizewinners’ Orchestra (France), the Shanghai Philharmonic Orchestra (China), the Ensemble Link Together (Germany) and the Galicia Symphonic Orchestra (Spain).

-She often plays with the Orchestre National de France, the Paris Opera House Orchestra, the Orchestre National de Lyon, the Orchestre de l'Opéra de Lyon, the Orchestre de Bretagne, the Orchestre des Pays de Savoie, the Rouen Opera House Orchestra... with conductors such as Myung Whun Chung, Emmanuel Krivine, Jukka-Pekka Saraste, Roberto Abbado, Carlo Montanaro, Zsolt Nagy, Yo-Yo Ma, Daniele Gatti, Josep Pons, Ilan Volkov, Leon Fleisher, Stefan Blunier, Mark Foster, Pascal Rophé, Lionel Bringuier, Stefan Asbury, Rumon Gamba, François-Xavier Roth.
+She regularly collaborates with the Orchestre National de France, the Paris Opera House Orchestra, the Orchestre National de Lyon, the Orchestre de l'Opéra de Lyon, the Orchestre de Bretagne, the Orchestre des Pays de Savoie, the Rouen Opera House Orchestra... with conductors such as Myung Whun Chung, Emmanuel Krivine, Jukka-Pekka Saraste, Roberto Abbado, Carlo Montanaro, Zsolt Nagy, Yo-Yo Ma, Daniele Gatti, Josep Pons, Ilan Volkov, Leon Fleisher, Stefan Blunier, Mark Foster, Pascal Rophé, Lionel Bringuier, Stefan Asbury, Rumon Gamba, François-Xavier Roth.

 In 2011 Raquele Magalhaes obtained her CA teaching Diploma and European Masters in Musical Education at the CNSMD in Paris.
 She worked with the composers Hugues Dufourt and Jérôme Combier for her research program entitled: “The contribution of plastic arts to musical interpretation”.
 She is professor at Fontenay-sous-Bois and Puteaux Conservatories.